 Thunderstorms and flooding in Spain

-On 26 August 2019 widespread thunderstorms caused severe flooding in parts of Spain.
+Widespread thunderstorms caused severe flooding in parts of Spain.

-Thunderstorms over parts of central and eastern Europe
+Thunderstorms over parts of Central/Eastern Europe